0xPolygonMiden/miden-client/docs/src/cli-config.md

 ### Store and keystore
 The `store_filepath` field is used to configure the path to the SQLite database file used by the client.
 The `secret_keys_directory` field is used to configure the path to the directory where the keystore files are stored.
 The default values are `store.sqlite3` and `keystore`, respectively.

+The store filepath can be set when running the `miden init` command with the `--store-path` flag.

 ### Default account ID